 What I am saying is that those who know only imputed righteousness will not be resurrected and caught up to meet the Commander in Chief in the air when He appears.

-First, it almost exclusively refers to righteous behavior not imputed righteousness.
+- It almost exclusively refers to righteous behavior, not imputed righteousness.

 God has regard for people, saved or unsaved, who behave righteously.